grab/engineering-blog/_posts/2021-02-05-customer-support-workforce-routing.md

 #### Reallocation and transfers

-Having the routing configuration set up, the reallocation of agents is done using the same steps for agent allocation.
+Having the routing configuration setup, the reallocation of agents is done using the same steps for agent allocation.

 To transfer a chat to another queue, the request goes back to the queue with a higher priority so that the request is assigned faster.

 #### Unaccepted chats